PierluT/Progetto-CPAC/README.md

 ## How to run locally

 ### Step 1
-To try the Seasonal Woodland in your pc you have, first of all, to have installed Pyton, Processing and Supercollider.
+To try the Woodland Seasons in your pc you have, first of all, to have installed Pyton, Processing and Supercollider.
 For the hardware part you will get:
 * a wooden board that will be hitten.
 * two types of sticks to strike the table.